 Pricing and Value

-This makes for an interesting topic, as you really need to consider the fact that the MYX Bike is effectively half the price of the Peloton, and it’s definitely still more than half the bike even when considering the recent Peloton price drop.
+This makes for an interesting topic, as you really need to consider the fact that the MYX Bike is just a bit less than the price of the Peloton, and it’s definitely still more than half the bike.
 If you’re a seasoned spin class master, our recommendation will still be to take the step up—smooth as the MYX Bike is, thanks to its heavy flywheel, the Peloton will deliver a better ride when you’re pushing yourself to the limit.
 Novice to intermediate riders, and those looking to add something new to their routine, on the other hand, can save a few bucks and still get a really solid workout in off of the MYX Bike and also save on monthly expenses over your lifetime of ownership.

 As you can see, there’s a lot to consider when looking at which exercise bike is right for you, but hopefully this handy guide helps clear the air in regards to what value you get at either end of the exercise bike pricing spectrum.